JHR1986/johnhenryroche-ms2-visitjapan/README.md

 ### Wireframes
 - My general site map and wireframes are saved to PDF and can be found [here](assets/images/wireframes.pdf).
 I designed them at the start of the project and they served as the basis for this project.
-- In review, the wireframes stayed generally consistent with the finished design (especially in respect of the Index.html page) but I amended the proposed layout of the other two HTML pages, by containing all of the places to see and things to do information within one page (experiences.html), while creating a new page (enquiries.html) containing a Bootstrap form and images in order to utilise EmailJs.
+- In review, the wireframes stayed generally consistent with the finished design (especially in respect of the Index.html page) but I amended the proposed layout of the other two HTML pages, by containing all of the places to see and things to do information within one page (experiences.html), while creating a new page (enquiries.html) containing a Bootstrap form and images in order to utilise EmailJS.

 ## Features
 - The website is responsive on all device sizes (and has been tested through Chrome Dev Tools on various devices including iPhone 6, iPhone X, Galaxy S5, iPad and Desktop).